sbg/dante/README.rst

-used by your project) \* If some requirements are not pinned to a specific version \* Constraints that are not set (packages required by packages in requirements that do not have a set version inside those packages). \* Constraints that are restricted without a maximum allowed version (not set to less than a version or not set to equal to a specific version)
+used by your project) \* If some requirements are not pinned to a specific version \* Constraints that are not set (packages required by packages in requirements that do not have a set version inside those packages). \* Constraints that are restricted with a minimal allowed version only (not set as equal to a specific version)

 Constraints serve to limit the requirements of the specified requirements.
 They should also be split into two files (constraints.txt